The Sociology Track is an ideal course of study for students interested in:

 - Social dimensions of the inequalities of gender, race, class, religion, culture, and sexual orientation.

-Students in the Sociology Track learn fundamental skills in sociological analysis and research, including hands-on experience in an internship, and conducting their own research projects in a senior capstone.
+Students in the Sociology Track learn fundamental skills in sociological analysis and research and conduct their own research to complete their degrees.

 What can I do with the degree?